vitormormul/Ebanx.Services.Account/README.md

 1. Calling `POST /event {"type":"deposit", "destination":"100", "amount":10}` would reach the `/event` endpoint in the Web layer.
-2. Inside the controller, it is translated to a `CreateTransactionCommand` handled by a `CreateTransactionCommandHandler` in the Application layer.
+2. Inside the controller, the request is translated to a `CreateTransactionCommand` handled by a `CreateTransactionCommandHandler` in the Application layer.
 3. The handler translates the deposit to a `CreateDepositCommand` that is handled by a `CreateDepositCommandHandler`.
 4. During the handling process, a validator for each request (command) is also done.
-5. The last handler consumes a `IAccountWriter` to do a writing operation with the account in the Infrastructure layer.
+5. The last handler consumes an `IAccountWriter` to do writing operations from the Infrastructure layer.
+6. The deposit handler creates a `GetAccountQuery` to check if the account already exists.
-6. If the account exists, the deposit amount is added to its balance.
-Otherwise, the account is created with a balance equals to the deposit amount.
+7. If the account exists, the deposit amount is added to its balance from `IAccountWriter`.
+Otherwise, the account is created with a balance with deposit amount using a `CreateAccountCommand`.
-7. The response is returned as a deposit domain model.
+8. The response is returned as a deposit domain model.

 ## Install and Run